Skip to main content

 For more in information click here

-Legislation under the Environmental Protection Act requires that sharp items which have been in bodily contact (e.g. needles used for first aid and by diabetics) must be disposed of separately from rubbish.
-There is a sharps bin in the Bathroom opposite the Surgery (Ground Floor, B staircase).
-The Act also requires that sanitary towels must be disposed of separately, and containers are provided for this purpose.
+Sharp items which have been in bodily contact (e.g. needles used for first aid and by diabetics) must be disposed of separately from rubbish.
+There is a sharps bin in the bathroom opposite the Nurse's consulting room on the ground floor of B staircase.
+Environmental protection legislation also requires that sanitary products must be disposed of separately, and containers are provided for this purpose.

 Please take extra care around the Courts during wet or icy weather, as the York stone paving can become slippery.
+College teams work to grit routes around the College when appropriate.
 Please also be especially considerate of others in such conditions.